ttm/ttm.github.io/_posts/2015-12-05-semantic-social-networks.markdown

 Steps:

-- Upload RDF to Jena
+- upload RDF to Jena
 - query to get network
 - make Erdös partitioning
 - write graphml file (or similar),
 - write RDF file with ids of Erdos Partitioning and other info
 - if necessary, write also the text produced by each agent

-upload files into repo when possible
+- upload files into repo when feasible.

 [sched]: http://ttm.github.io/doctorate,/plan/2015/12/01/resume-doctorate.html